ManifoldScholar/manifold-docs/_docs/installing/ubuntu/install.md

     weight: 1
 ---

-{% assign release = site.data.releases.debian[site.data.current.version] %}
+{% assign release = site.data.install_instructions.release %}
+{% assign os = site.data.install_instructions.os %}

 {% include installation/notice.md %}

-The following instructions have only been tested on Ubuntu 16 hosts.
+The following instructions have only been tested on {{os}} hosts.
 Your mileage will almost certainly vary if you attempt to install Manifold on a different linux distribution.

 ## Installation Prerequisites

-1. Manifold should be installed on a virtual or physical server with at least 1 CPU and 4 GB of RAM<sup>[1](#note-1)</sup>.
-We've had good luck installing Manifold on [Google Cloud Compute instances](https://cloud.google.com/compute/docs/instances/), [AWS EC2 instances](https://aws.amazon.com/ec2/instance-types/), and [Digital Ocean droplets](https://www.digitalocean.com/).
+1. Manifold should be installed on a virtual or physical server with at least 1 CPU and 4 GB of RAM (6GB preferred).<sup>[1](#note-1)</sup> We've had good luck installing Manifold on [Google Cloud Compute instances](https://cloud.google.com/compute/docs/instances/), [AWS EC2 instances](https://aws.amazon.com/ec2/instance-types/), and [Digital Ocean droplets](https://www.digitalocean.com/).

 2. You will need to have root access to the server and the ability to shell into the server.